This section of the Application Guide covers:

 Do I need to have test scores when I apply?

 If you already have English language test scores at the required level achieved within two years of the start of the course to which you are applying, please include them in your application.
 However, you are not required to provide test scores when you submit your application.

-If you apply without submitting test scores, or you submit test scores below the required level, the academic department will assess your application as normal.
+If you apply without submitting test scores, you submit test scores below the required level, or your test score is out of date, the academic department will assess your application as normal.
 If you receive an offer of a place, the department may require you to submit language test scores by a specific deadline as a condition of your offer.

 It can take several months to secure a place for a language test, so we recommend arranging to sit a test as soon as you decide to apply.